-A slate of nominees is prepared for the TU program, including the names of all those who applied for election; the names of those who have been stricken are also included.
+A slate of nominees is prepared for the TU program, including the names of all those who applied or were nominated for election; the names of those who have been stricken are also included.

 Elections will be carried out online under the auspices of IT Services, which will certify the vote totals to the honor council secretary.
-The names of those who were stricken in advance will be removed.
+After the period allowed for voting has expired and the vote totals have been reported to the secretary, the names of those who were stricken in advance will be eliminated from the roster.
 The top 12 remaining TU vote recipients will have been elected to the honor council for the subsequent academic year.
+In the case of a tie for 12th place, the same three-person review group defined above will meet to randomly select the winner from among those tied.
 The names of the next several vote recipients will be retained in the event that any of the electees is unable to complete his/her term of service.